Final Fake-asy

-Final Fantasy Fables: Chocobo
+Final Fantasy Fables: Chocobo Tales

 This particular Plush is from the ‘White Label Play and Display’ line by Square Enix Products.

-Straight off the back, you can almost instantly see the different colourisations present in both of the plushies in question.
-The real one has a quite strong yellow/orange colouring, which is the typical colours of a Chocobo we all know and love.
-The bootleg, however, comes across as a sort of off yellowish type of colour, nowhere near the same colour contrasting a high-quality official plush has.
+The real one has a strong yellow/orange coloring, which is the typical color of a Chocobo we all know and love.
+The bootleg, however, comes across as a sort of off-yellowish type of color.
+This is nowhere near the same color as a high-quality official plush.

 Finer Details

-Along with distorted colouring, there are plenty of other ways to notice off-brand merchandise.
-If you look closely, you will notice the design on the book itself is a brighter yellow/orangy colour on the fake.
+If you look closely, you will notice the design on the book itself is a brighter yellow/orange color on the fake.
 Whereas the real one is a darker, creamier shade of yellow instead.

 Bootleg of a Bootleg

 This single biggest giveaway of a bootleg is when they are claiming copyright for a different company entirely.
 Granted, they might have originally been trying to pass it off as Kingdom Hearts.
-But if that were the case, wouldn’t they have added a Square Enix copyright.
-This plush originally came out in 2007 and had a re-run in 2010 and considering Kingdom Hearts II was released in 2005, it could be entirely likely.
+But if that were the case, wouldn’t they have added a Square Enix copyright?
+This plush originally came out in 2007 and had a re-run in 2010, and considering Kingdom Hearts II was released in 2005, it could be entirely likely.

 Final Advice